James L. Crowley is a Professor Emeritus of the Institut

 In Sept.
 2011, James Crowley was appointed as Senior Member of the l'Institut

 In Mar.
 2014, James Crowley was named Chevalier de l'Ordre National du Mérite.

-In Oct 2018 James Crowley received the ICMI Award for Sustained Contribution
+In Oct 2018 James Crowley received the ICMI Award for Sustained Contribution to Multimodal Interaction.

 In 2008, Professor Crowley oversaw the creation of the Master